onify/blueprint-google-add-user-to-group/README.md

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)
 ![Test suite](https://github.com/onify/blueprint-google-api-auth/workflows/Test%20suite/badge.svg)

-# Onify Blueprint: Authenticate against Google API with service account
+# Onify Blueprint: Add user to group in Google via Google API

 This Blueprint shows authenticates with Google API and then adds a user to a group.
 Please check [Google API docs (Method: members.insert)](https://developers.google.com/admin-sdk/directory/reference/rest/v1/members/insert) for more info.
 In this Blueprint we also show how to use swimlanes in BPMN to devide different processes.